X-International/Jodrine-Foundation/README.md

 ## HOW TO Take Action

 1. **Donate Now:** Your financial support helps us fund our projects and make a lasting impact on the lives of those in need.
 Visit our website [jodrinefoundation.org](https://www.jodrinefoundation.org) to contribute.
-2. ** Volunteer With Us:** Join us as a  Volunteer With Us and Take Action in our programs.
+2. ** Volunteer:** Join us as a  Volunteer and Take Action in our programs.
 Contact us at [jodrinefoundation@gmail.com](mailto:jodrinefoundation@gmail.com) to learn more.
 3. **Spread the Word:** Follow us on social media and share our mission with your friends and family to help raise awareness.

 ## HOW TO CONTRIBUTE AS A DEVELOPER